 Sometimes too much overstimulation can cause a kid to be hyper.
 Excessive noise, activity, or chaotic schedules in your home makes it nearly impossible for your child to be calm.
+Besides, the side effects of noise are harmful to our hearing.
 Therefore, try keeping the atmosphere as calm as possible and stick to a solid routine that your kids can come to expect.

 4. Go Outside.

 There’s something about wide open spaces that is like a child’s therapy.
+It brings an immediate change in a child’s behavior.
 When it feels like the walls are caving in…go to a park, go for a hike, plan a camping trip…anything in the great outdoors.